bonnybabukachappilly/ros2bridge/README.md

 }
 ```

-For calling a action client
+For calling an action client

 ```json
 {